 - 1 tablespoon Oregano

-- 1 cup Low Sodium Chicken Stok
+- 1 cup Low Sodium Chicken Stock

 - Instant Pot (6 quarts)

 Add the group beef, breaking it into small pieces as it sautes.
 Saute until no pink remains on the meat.

 Place the top on the Instant Pot, seal (ensure the release valve is set to Sealing) and select Manual.
-Cook on High Pressure for 15 minutes and then let naturally release.
-When the pressure has fully released serve!
+Cook on High Pressure for 15 minutes and then allow naturally release.
+When the pressure has fully released, serve!